 Other income (expense), net - Other income, net is primarily comprised of adjustments to the fair value of investments held in a rabbi trust related to the deferred compensation plan, interest income, gains and losses on sales of assets, and other miscellaneous income and expenses such as contingent royalties from previous divestitures and adjustments to contingencies related to previous acquisitions.
 Adjustments to the fair value of investments related to the deferred compensation plan do not impact CBIZ's net income as they are offset by the same adjustments to compensation expense (recorded as operating or corporate general and administrative expenses in the consolidated statements of comprehensive income).
 Other income, net for the year ended December 31, 2011 primarily consisted of adjustments to the fair value of the Company's contingent liability related to prior acquisitions which resulted in other income of \$3.5 million and interest income of \$0.2 million.
-The adjustment to the contingent liability and interest income was partially offset by a \$0.4 million loss in the fair value of investments related to the deferred compensation plan and a reserve of \$0.4 million gain in the fair value of investments related to the deferred compensation plan and a reserve of \$0.4 million gain in the fair value of investments related to the deferred compensation plan.
-The deferred compensation gain, adjustment to the contingent liability, and interest income of \$1.4 million, and interest income of \$0.4 million.
-The deferred compensation gain, adjustment to the contingent liability, and interest income of \$0.3 million charge on the early retirement of \$60 million of CBIZ's convertible senior subordinated notes that were issued in 2006 and a \$0.3 million impairment charge related to an investment in auction rate securities.
+The adjustment to the contingent liability and interest income was partially offset by a \$0.4 million loss in the fair value of investments related to the deferred compensation plan and a reserve of \$0.4 million established on a note receivable.
+Other income, net for the year ended December 31, 2010 primarily consisted of a \$3.7 million gain in the fair value of investments related to the deferred compensation shich resulted in other income of \$0.4 million.
+The deferred compensation plan, an adjustment to the Company's contingent liability, and interest income were partially offset by a \$2.0 million charge on the early retirement of \$60 million of CBIZ's convertible senior subordinated notes that were issued in 2006 and a \$0.3 million impairment charge related to an investment in auction rate securities.